Modern History: The Story of Casper Hegner • July 1st, 2014

 The Hegner House was well on the way toward this goal almost 80 years ago.

 The house generated a good deal of controversy in its day.
 Many of the leaders of the Modern Movement visited the house while in Denver.
 Sigfried Giedion, author of the seminal work Space, Time and Architecture, visited and thought that it should be painted all white.
-When Hegner completed an addition to the house in the 1950’s he would accede to this idea, perhaps out of a sense of artistic insecurity regarding the appropriateness of the distinctive brick base-form.
-Having trained as a Modernist at Princeton, Hegner would clearly have wanted the house to be in the International Style of the era.
+In the late 1960’s the subsequent owner of the house would paint it all white.

 Alvar Aalto, the renowned Finnish architect, toured the house as well.
 More traditional Denver architects who visited the house were aghast.
-In an interview with Michael Paglia Hegner admitted that when Jaques Benedict toured the house he feigned collapse on the stair and quoted him as saying: “ How could you?”
+In an interview Hegner said that when Jaques Benedict toured the house he feigned collapse on the stair and quoted him as saying: “ How could you?”
 Whether this was due to the minimalist chrome detailing or the lack of a landing is not known.

 The nearby neighborhood is now going through the scrape-off / pop-top syndrome typical of many Denver neighborhoods.
 The house was in jeopardy of being irretrievably altered or destroyed just a few short years ago.
 It is still regarded with skepticism by those who do not appreciate this particular aesthetic.